F-bh/Oxidized-Soundboard/README.md

 This is my first projekt written in Rust, I most likely won't maintain it, unless I find an issue or bug that annoys me.
 If you want to add to it you are free to fork it or use it as a starting off point.

-It uses iced as it's GUI library, rodio for sound decoding and output and serde_yaml + home for the config files.
+It uses iced as its GUI library, rodio for sound decoding and output and serde_yaml + home for the config files.

 How to:
   - add files :